 Visualize it as a movie if it helps you to understand.
 In this scene, WE SEE: ‘bodies pressed together,’ WE HEAR: ‘laughter fading away,’ WE FEEL: ‘sexual electricity in the air, buzzing and crackling like a Tesla coil.’
 I could smell her long black hair, so soft, sweet, and clean.
 There was light coming from somewhere, and her blue eyes were illuminated in the darkness.
 After a few moments of sly talk, we reached a unanimous, albeit strange decision – I was going to snort cocaine off her bare skin.
 Don’t ask me why, or where I got the coke.
 It was a dream.

-With a sweet smile, this beautiful girl; this brilliant chess player; this amazing endurance runner; this otherworldly creature and loyal friend did something I’d fantasized about seeing her do for as long as I’d known her.
+With a sweet smile, this beautiful girl; this brilliant chess player; this amazing endurance runner; this otherworldly creature, this loyal friend, I did something I’d fantasized about seeing her do for as long as I’d known her.
 She undid the button of her brown cargo shorts, hooked her thumbs in the empty belt loops, and gently swayed them down across her tender hips.
 Holy fuck!
-I felt the Jolt – and I know you know what I’m talking about.
-The Jolt of secret delight and pleasure so rich that it forgives us our jaded emotions, the Jolt that says PAY ATTENTION, THIS MOMENT MATTERS.
+I felt the Jolt of secret delight and pleasure so rich that it forgives us our jaded emotions, the Jolt that says PAY ATTENTION, THIS MOMENT MATTERS.

 “Loneliness is the first crime,” she whispered.
 I don’t know why she said it.
 It was a dream, people say weird shit in dreams.
 But it fit somehow.
 The moment felt like something we’ve all probably seen in the movies.